sf-wdi-14/notes/lectures/week-1/command-line.md

 Students will be able to...

 - Use the terminal to navigate different directories
-- Use the terminal to create and remove file
+- Use the terminal to create and remove files and directories

 # Link